Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity: Introduction

 \section{Introduction}

 The integer partitions are intensively studied by mathematicians, including their relation to combinatorics, representation theory, number theory, random geometry, and mathematical physics (see, for examples, \cite{And98,Mac,NO06,O05} and reference therein).
 In 2000, Bloch and Okounkov \cite{BO} studied the characters of the infinite wedge representation which are exhibited as certain correlation functions on the set of all integer partitions.
 They derived $q$-difference equations for their correlation functions, and obtained explicit formulas for correlation functions in terms of the theta functions and their derivatives.
 Their result reveals a deep connection between correlation functions of partitions and quasimodularity (see also \cite{Zhu96}).
 Special cases of their correlation functions were also studied by Dijkgraaf \cite{Dij95} earlier from the viewpoint of mirror symmetry for elliptic curves.
-The explicit formulas and quasimodularity for Bloch-Okounkov's correlation functions were also proved by Zagier using a pure combinatorial method later \cite{Z16}.
+The explicit formulas and quasimodularity for Bloch-Okounkov's correlation functions were also proved by Zagier using a purely combinatorial method later \cite{Z16}.
 Moreover, Bloch and Okounkov's result and its generalizations have great applications in many areas including the limit behavior of random partitions \cite{O01,O05}, Gromov-Witten theory of elliptic curve \cite{Eng21,OP06}, intersection numbers on Hilbert schemes of points \cite{LQW}, and moduli spaces of Abelian differentials \cite{CMZ18,EO01,GM20}, etc.

-In this paper, we initial the study of correlation functions of the self-conjugate partitions.
+In this paper, we initiate the study of correlation functions of the self-conjugate partitions.
 More precisely, denote the set of all self-conjugate partitions as $\mathscr{P}^s$.
 We are mainly interested in the following $n$-point function